dgtal1o1/ghost-defense-tool/README.md

 ### Ghost Defense v3.0 — Grounded Handling Of Sourced Threat-intel

 Ghost Defense is a decentralized, browser-side security toolkit built to eliminate the gap between what defenders need and what they can afford.
-Engineered by lead architect Teodorico Trajano, the platform bundles **58 enterprise-grade utility tools** covering threat intelligence, incident response, vulnerability management, and critical infrastructure monitoring into a single web interface.
+Engineered by lead architect TJ Trajano, the platform bundles **58 enterprise-grade utility tools** covering threat intelligence, incident response, vulnerability management, and critical infrastructure monitoring into a single web interface.

 Zero installation.
 Zero licensing fees.
 Zero telemetry tracking.